Egg and Chickpea Patties

 - 2 large eggs

-- 1 medium zucchini, grated and excess moisture squeezed out
+- 1 medium zucchini, grated and squeezed dry

 - 1 small carrot, grated